EtomicBomb/distributed-systems-final-project/README.md

 We are imagining a setting where all of the course data and student data are frozen, and students are searching for and registering for courses.
 Several unrealistic simplifying assumptions are made.
 These should be assumed, checked, and verified as makes sense.

+A student's qualifications do not change during the runtime.

+A course's prerequisites do not change during the runtime.

 Students may register for a course if and only if they are qualified for it.

 The qualifications are the prerequisite qualifications and semester level qualifications (and no others).